ipsosante/ISHolidays/README.md

 ## Localization

 By default, the library uses the user's current locale to define the country for which to calculate the holidays.
 You can use `+[ISHolidays holidayNameForDate:inLocale:]` if you want to look up a holiday in a different locale (but check if that locale was implemented first, or you'll always get `nil` back).

+## Disclaimer

+The developers of this library are French.
+It's difficult to find the correct information for each country holidays, so there may be mistakes.
+Please read the code for your native country/locale before using this library.